ebridges/verticle-maven-plugin/README.md

 # verticle-archive

-This is a Maven mojo that you can configure into the pom.xml of a vert.x project and will automate the creation of vert.x modules.
+This is a Maven mojo that can be configured into the pom.xml of a vert.x project in order to automate the assembly of vert.x modules.

 ## Usage